Style Classification of Rabbinic Literature for Detection of Lost Midrash Tanhuma Material: Method

 \subsection{Detecting Lost Tan\d{h}uma Candidates}

-Tan\d{h}uma-Yelammedenu Literature is a name given to a genre of late midrash works, some of which are lost and only scarcely preserved in anthologies or Genizah fragments \cite{bregman_2003, nikolsky_atzmon_2021}.
-One of the lost works was called Yelammedenu and we know about it since it is cited in various medieval rabbinic works such as \textit{Yalkut Shimoni} and the \textit{Arukh}.\footnote{An early dictionary for rabbinic literature from the 11th century \textsc{ce}.} While lost Tan\d{h}uma material is explicitly cited in some works, it is often quoted without citation in various anthologies.
+Tan\d{h}uma-Yelammedenu Literature is a name given to a genre of late midrash works, some of which are lost and only scarcely preserved in anthologies or Genizah fragments (\citealp{bregman_2003, nikolsky_atzmon_2021}).
+One of the lost works was called ``Yelammedenu,'' and we know about it since it is cited in various medieval rabbinic works such as \textit{Yalkut Shimoni} and the \textit{Arukh}.\footnote{An 11th century dictionary of rabbinic literature by Nathan ben Jehiel of Rome.} While lost Tan\d{h}uma material is explicitly cited in some works, it is often quoted without citation in other midrash anthologies.

-To find candidates for ``lost'' Tan\d{h}uma passages, we apply the following process: \begin{enumerate}[1.]\itemsep0em \item Extract all passages from the given midrash collection, in our case we used \textit{Yalkut Shimoni}. \item Split long passages into segments of up to 50 words. \item Run these segments through the style detection model. \item Collect segments for which our model gives the highest score to the Tan\d{h}uma class. \item Run these segments through a text-reuse engine. \item Keep only segments that do not have a well established source.
-(Our threshold was $\#\text{$n$-gram matches}{\,\le\,} 0.2\cdot\#\text{$n$-grams in query}$.)
+To find candidates for ``lost'' Tan\d{h}uma passages, we apply the following process: \begin{enumerate}\itemsep0em \item Extract all passages from the given midrash collection, in our case \textit{Yalkut Shimoni}. \item Split long passages into segments of up to 50 words. \item Run these segments through the style detection model. \item Collect segments for which our model gives the highest score to the Tan\d{h}uma class. \item Run these segments through a text-reuse engine. \item Keep only segments that do not have a well established source.
+(Our threshold was $\#n$-gram matches $\le$ $0.2\times\#n$-grams in query.\footnote{Subsequent experiments using different study cases demonstrated the need to adjust the threshold based on the specific task.})

 \end{enumerate}